robertjchristian/pokey/README.md

 </pre>
 _Instead of using configuration files, pokey lets the file structure to most of the talking.
 In this example, a simple "tree" command in the terminal tells us a lot about our test suite:_

-* Looks like we have examples that are organized into GET and POST
-* There are three GET examples
+* See that we have examples that are organized into GET and POST... there are three GET examples and one POST example.
-+ The "simplest" test is the simplest possible example of a pokey test.
+* The "simplest" test is the simplest possible example of a pokey test.
 It contains only an url.
 Later we'll see that since there is no payload, a "GET" is implied, and since there is no assertion made about the response, a "200 OK" is expected.
-+ The "custom_headers" test uses custom request headers.
+* The "custom_headers" test uses custom request headers.
 So it's like simplest, but here we provide a basic authentication header among others.
-+ The "rest_call_with_assertions" is an example negative-case test, where we expect something other than a "200 OK" returned from the server.
+* The "rest_call_with_assertions" is an example negative-case test, where we expect something other than a "200 OK" returned from the server.
-* There is one POST example
-+ In this example, the existence of a payload file tells pokey we want to perform a POST.
+* The "custom_headers_with_payload" test includes a request body (payload).
+Ehe existence of a payload file tells pokey we want to perform a POST.
 The payload file can be of any content type.

 _Other notes about structure:_